Levorphanol

-Levorphanol (brand name Levo-Dromoran) is an opioid medication used to treat moderate to severe pain.
+Levorphanol, sold under the brand name Levo-Dromoran, is an opioid medication used to treat moderate to severe pain.
 It is the levorotatory enantiomer of the compound racemorphan.
 Its dextrorotatory counterpart is dextrorphan.

 It was first described in Germany in 1946.
 The drug has been in medical use in the United States since 1953.

 Pharmacology

 Levorphanol acts predominantly as an agonist of the μ-opioid receptor (MOR), but is also an agonist of the δ-opioid receptor (DOR), κ-opioid receptor (KOR), and the nociceptin receptor (NOP), as well as an NMDA receptor antagonist and a serotonin-norepinephrine reuptake inhibitor (SNRI).
 Levorphanol, similarly to certain other opioids, also acts as a glycine receptor antagonist and GABA receptor antagonist at very high concentrations.
 As per the World Health Organization, levorphanol is a step 3 opioid and is considered eight times more potent than morphine at the MOR (2 mg levorphanol is equivalent to 15 mg morphine).

 Relative to morphine, levorphanol lacks complete cross-tolerance and possesses greater intrinsic activity at the MOR.
 The duration of action is generally long compared to other comparable analgesics and varies from 4 hours to as much as 15 hours.
 For this reason levorphanol is useful in palliation of chronic pain and similar conditions.
 Levorphanol has an oral to parenteral effectiveness ratio of 2:1, one of the most favorable of the strong narcotics.
 Its antagonism of the NMDA receptor, similar to those of the phenylheptylamine open-chain opioids such as methadone or the phenylpiperidine ketobemidone, make levorphanol useful for types of pain that other analgesics may not be as effective against, such as neuropathic pain.
 Levorphanol's exceptionally high analgesic efficacy in the treatment of neuropathic pain is also conferred by its action on serotonin and norepinephrine transporters, similar to the opioids tramadol and tapentadol, and mutually complements the analgesic effect of its NMDA receptor antagonism.

 Levorphanol shows a high rate of psychotomimetic side effects such as hallucinations and delirium, which have been attributed to its binding to and activation of the KOR.
 At the same time however, activation of this receptor as well as of the DOR have been determined to contribute to its analgesic effects.